Flood Warning issued for Dixie, Taylor by NWS - NewsBreak

 Flood Warning issued for Dixie, Taylor by NWS

-Effective: 2021-08-18 20:47:00 EDT Expires: 2021-08-19 15:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-08-22 21:30:00 EDT Expires: 2021-08-23 15:30:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Caution is urged when walking near riverbanks.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Additional information is available at www.weather.gov.
+The next statement will be issued Monday afternoon at 330 PM EDT.
 Target Area: Dixie; Taylor The Flood Warning continues for the following rivers in Florida Steinhatchee River near Steinhatchee (US 19) affecting Taylor and Dixie Counties.
-The Flood Warning remains in effect The Flood Warning continues for the Steinhatchee River near Steinhatchee (US 19). * Until further notice. * At 7:45 PM EDT Wednesday the stage was 21.5 feet. * Flood stage is 19.5 feet. * Minor flooding is occurring. * Recent Activity...The maximum river stage in the 24 hours ending at 7:45 PM EDT Wednesday was 21.6 feet. * Forecast...No forecast is available for this location. * Impact...At 23.0 feet, Water has flooded all of River Road NE and Ancient Oaks private roads up to 3 feet deep in some areas.
-All houses and mobile homes now have water flowing underneath.
-Water is also flooding property and is under some houses on Cooey Island near Palm Street NE.alerts.weather.gov
+The Flood Warning remains in effect The Flood Warning continues for the Steinhatchee River near Steinhatchee (US 19). * Until further notice. * At 8:45 PM EDT Sunday the stage was 20.2 feet. * Flood stage is 19.5 feet. * Minor flooding is occurring. * Recent Activity...The maximum river stage in the 24 hours ending at 8:45 PM EDT Sunday was 20.9 feet. * Forecast...No forecast is available for this location. * Impact...At 19.5 feet, Water begins to flood downstream at Steinhatchee Falls Park.
+Minor flooding of roads begins along River Road NE.
+Water will begin to encroach onto the yards of residences in the Ancient Oaks Community in Steinhatchee.alerts.weather.gov

 Comments / 0